 Varkala is a beautiful coastal town 51 kilometers away from Thiruvananthapuram, on its northern side.
-Well known for the Varkala Beach and naturally abundant, Varkala Tourism has the charm and potential to attract tourists from all over the world and Varkala with its high cliffs with mineral springs is ranked by Discovery Channel as one of the best beaches in Kerala and top 10 beaches in the world.
-The beach is quite popular among foreigners as its tourism offers many exciting pursuits such as sun bath, boat riding and Ayurvedic rejuvenation.
+Well known for the Varkala Beach and naturally abundant, Varkala Tourism has the charm and potential to attract tourists from all over the world, and Varkala with its high cliffs with mineral springs is ranked by Discovery Channel as one of the best beaches in Kerala and top 10 beaches in the world.
+The beach is quite popular among foreigners as its tourism offers many exciting pursuits such as sunbath, boat riding, and Ayurvedic rejuvenation.
+Here are some of the best things to do in Varkala to cherish your trip to this city of Kerala throughout your lifetime.

 Here is a list of best things to do in Varkala and major attractions in and around Varkala